Ozedaval/Eye-Gaze-Technology/README.md

 <h3> 2.2 Team Roles </h3>

-#### Project Manager (Minju)
++ **Project Manager** (Minju)
- - Responsible to ensure that software development is suitably goverened and reported on
+    * Responsible to ensure that software development is suitably goverened and reported on
- - Primary client liason
+    * Primary client liason
- - Responsible for Project Management Platforms (Jira & Confluence)
+    * Responsible for Project Management Platforms (Jira & Confluence)

-#### Technical Lead (Maojun)
++ **Project Leader** (Maojun)
- - Works with the developers to articulate technical goals
+    * Works with the developers to articulate technical goals
- - Works with the Project Manager to prioritise technical goals into an agreed plan that ensures quality and a timely delivery
+    * Works with the Project Manager to prioritise technical goals into an agreed plan that ensures quality and a timely delivery

-#### Developers (Kalai & Soobin)
++ **Developers** (Kalai & Soobin)
- - Responsible for scoping cost, effort and timelines to deliver the technical solutions
+    * Responsible for scoping cost, effort and timelines to deliver the technical solutions
- - Builds the deliverables and communicates the status of the software components to the Technical Lead and Project Manager
+    * Builds the deliverables and communicates the status of the software components to the Project Leader and Project Manager